BrightcoveOS/android-player-samples/README.md

 ### An important note
 Starting from the SDK v8.3.0, the sample apps require Java 17.

+The Issues tab is now closed.
+To report any problem or provide feedback, please refer to the Support section below.

 ### Brightcove Java sample apps using ExoPlayer

 * [360 Video Sample app](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/360VideoSampleApp/): This app shows how to use the Brightcove ExoPlayer to play 360 videos.